charles66820/inriaStage2023/uinter.md

     - ENOSPC      No uipi_index can be allocated.
 The system has run out of the available user IPI indexes.
     - ENOMEM      The  system  is out of available memory to register a user IPI sender.
     - ENOSPC      The requested vector is out of available range.
 - `uintr_alt_stack(*sp, size, flags)`: use by a receiver thread to define an alternate stack to uinter handler.
-The `*sp` pointer must be allocate by the user with the same size as `size`.
-If `*sp` is NULL the alternate stack will be clear (are also clear by uinter_unregister_handler).
-The status is `0` on success and `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
-TODO: more detail for (rsp is change by compiler? or cpu? / check for "vector number pushed")
+  - The `*sp` pointer must be allocate by the user with the same size as `size`.
+  - If `*sp` is NULL the alternate stack will be clear (are also clear by uinter_unregister_handler).
+  - Return the status `0` on success and `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS      Underlying hardware doesn't have support for Uintr.
     - EOPNOTSUPP  No interrupt handler registered.
     - EINVAL      flags is not 0.
-- `uintr_ipi_fd(flags)`: use by a sender to share its uintr connection with another process. "uipi_fd that abstracts all the `uipi_index` based connections".
-Return the file descriptor on success or `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
+- `uintr_ipi_fd(flags)`: use by a sender to share its uintr connection with another process.
+  - "uipi_fd that abstracts all the `uipi_index` based connections".
+  - Return the file descriptor on success or `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS  Underlying hardware doesn't have support for uintr.
     - EINVAL  flags is not 0.